Seagull-Project-PHP-Framework/seagullframework-website/docs/Standards/OpenSourcePhilosophy.md

 Refers to the users' freedom to run, copy, distribute, study, change and improve the software.
 More precisely, it refers to three levels of freedom:

  * The freedom to study how the program works and adapt it to your needs.
- * The freedom to redistribute copies so you can share with your neighbor.
+ * The freedom to redistribute copies so you can share with your neighbour.
  * The freedom to improve the program, and release your improvements to the public, so that the whole community benefits.